telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

          }
     });

-For more detailed information on binding the Grid to a remote data source, refer to [this article]({% slug remote_data_binding_grid %})
+For more information on binding the Grid to a remote data source, refer to [this article]({% slug remote_data_binding_grid %})

 ### Auto Binding

-The grid is set to automatically bind to data by default, meaning it will cause the data source to query as soon as it is loaded and data will be loaded into the grid.
-This can be disabled by setting the `autoBind` option of the grid to `false`, as shown below.
+By default, the Grid is set to automatically bind to data&mdash;it will cause the data source to query as soon as it is loaded, and the data will be loaded into the Grid.

+To disable this behavior, set the `autoBind` option of the widget to `false`, as shown below.

 ###### Example